darshandesai1095/taskweaver/README.md

 ```
 ## Sequential Workflow

-This example simulates a basic sequential workflow where tasks execution is dependent on completion of the previous tasks.
+This example simulates a basic sequential workflow where task execution is dependent on the completion of the previous tasks.
 By default, the process will start from the task(s) which have no dependencies, in this case taskA.

 ```javascript